alvinalaphat/FirstWebsite/README.md

 # FirstWebsite

-Experimenting with Python Flask and SQLALchemy
+Experimenting with Python Flask and the SQLALchemy database